 We did our usual theme Bingo.
 The girls teamed up with the residents to play.
 We played two rounds and the winning team received prizes — Girl Scout cookies for the resident and Girl Scout stickers for the girls.

 Michael’s Arts and Crafts is carrying a line of Girl Scout-branded craft kits.
-We made bracelets and foamy door hangers.
+We made bracelets and foam door hangers.
 The residents really enjoy the peel-and-stick foam crafts.
 The girls all made I *heart* Girl Scout bracelets.
 Although I think some of them ended up taking theirs home to do.

 After games and crafts it was time for cake.
 A few of the residents left before the cake as they were tired and ready to take a break.
 The girls were ready for cake, though.
 They sang Happy Birthday and blew out the candles.